Pinchas Zukerman, the conductor, violinist, and teacher says that if you find a good teacher—stay with them.

 Learning from a different teacher is fine, but jumping from class-to-class to see ‘what the teacher is like’ isn’t.

-Actors often describe acting classes by saying what the teacher was like, but never what his or her work was like.
+Actors often describe acting classes by saying what they thought the teacher was like, but never what their work was like.

 Eliminating the constant diversion of looking for a new teacher allows you to put your focus solely on your practice.